alangrainger/share-note-self-hosted-backend/README.md

 ⚠️ **WARNING** ⚠️

-The shared notes folder can be web-facing, however the API is **not** intended to be publicly accessible and has not been security tested for such an application.
+The shared notes folder can be web-facing, but the API backend is **not** intended to be publicly accessible and has not been security tested for such an application.

-If you want a server that is accessible to the public, please just use [the normal Share Note service](https://note.sx/).
+If you want an upload service that is accessible to the public, please just use [the normal Share Note service](https://note.sx/).

 ## Installation